SIGN UP TO OUR NEWS!

 Road Cycling Holidays in the Alps

-• Classic route includes the Col de la Ramaz, Col de Joux Plane, Col de la Colombière, Col des Saisies & the Cormet de Roselend
+• Famous alpine climbs including the Col de la Ramaz, Col de Joux Plane, Col de la Colombière, Col des Saisies, the Cormet de Roselend, and more

 • Ride the Alps’ most extraordinary cycle path over the Col de la Loze and Col de la Tougnète

-• A traverse of the Savoie area with a couple of two-night stays in the same place, so no need to pack up your stuff every morning
+• Enjoy a traverse of the Savoie area with a couple of two-night stays in the same place: no need to pack up your stuff every morning

-• Comfortable hotels selected for their location and welcoming attitude to cyclists (mainly 3-star)
+• Stay in comfortable hotels selected for their location and welcoming attitude to cyclists

-• Excellent support from two customised support vans and two experienced, proactive guides focused on making your holiday the very best it can be
+• Excellent support from two customised support vans and two skilled, proactive guides focused on making your holiday the best it can be

 Days on the bike